-It feels like it’s been a long, cold, miserable winter, but don’t despair – blue skies and warmer days really are on the way.
+It might feel like it’s been a long and cold winter, but don’t despair – blue skies and warmer days really are on the way.

 1. Flowering wattle